 Innovation In Israel In Action

 However, this was not always a case.
-The story of Maytronics originated back in 1983 by Lenny Hirsh.
-A member of the kibbutz, he saw commercial sense in developing cleaning robots in distant South Africa.
+The story of Maytronics originated back in 1982.
+A member of the kibbutz saw commercial sense in developing cleaning robots in distant South Africa.
 He pitched this idea to the rest of the kibbutz to buy a patent and develop it further.
 At the time, the kibbutz was going through a difficult financial situation.
 Their combined debt stood at around 125 million shekels.
 In other words, the kibbutz’s total cashflow was not sufficient to pay the interest.
 Despite this, the members of the community agreed to Hirsh's wild idea, and forged ahead.
 Twenty years later, the company went public and is currently traded on the Tel Aviv Stock Exchange.